Why join the club?

-Club ice is available at SUNY Broome Ice Center on Tuesdays, Saturdays, and Sundays.
+Club ice is available at the SUNY Broome Ice Center on Tuesdays, Saturdays, and Sundays.
 Please see our calendar for the full schedule.
 Spring and summer ice time may be available at the Ice House Sports Complex (formerly Chenango Ice Rink), depending on availability and interest.

-Please note: To skate unsupervised by an adult, young skaters must demonstrate at least Learn to Skate USA level 3 skating ability.
+Please note: To skate unsupervised by an adult, young skaters must demonstrate at least Learn to Skate USA Basic 3 skating ability.

 Skaters may skate for the duration of available ice time or just a portion.
 At each club session, skaters must sign in and out of the logbook to track ice time used.
 Skaters who do not sign out will be charged for the remaining time in the session, at the discretion of the board member or ice monitor in charge of the session.

-Skaters who join the Club must purchase Ice Time Packages to skate on club ice.
+Skaters who join the Club must purchase ice time packages to skate on club ice.
 These packages are now available for purchase online.
-Ice time is not transferable between skaters, but may carry over into the next skating season.
+Ice time is not transferable between skaters/families, but may carry over into the next skating season.
 See below for pricing options.
-You may purchase more Ice Time at any time in the season.
-Please see the new Financial Policy for Ice Time Accounts for full terms and conditions.
+You may purchase more ice time at any time in the season.
+Please see the Financial Policy for Ice Time Accounts for full terms and conditions.

 Walk-on sessions can be purchased without BFSC affiliation by any current USFS member (skater must show proof of USFS membership).